Zedonboy/elizabethSite/src/markdowns/grandchildren.md

 ---

 ### TRIBUTE TO MY DARLING GRANDMOTHER

 When I heard you have left us and gone, I was sad, angry and unhappy.
 But am consoled because I know you are in a better place.
 You are with Jesus.

 I do not have much to write but I say thank you for everything , thank you so much granny .
 I love you and wlll miss you so much.

 Rest on mama.

 ## Pherdie Ezeani

 Grandson

+---

+### To my Super Grand mum

+I received the news of your departure with great shock, it still feels like yesterday when I last saw you at Oko You always put the needs of others before your own needs, even in your sickness, you still cared for all your Grandchildren and children.
+    You are unique in your own way, your good works will not be forgotten and you will always have a place in the hearts of all your loved ones.
+   The world is not our home,we are all passers by and surely one day we will all return to our creator .
+Rest in peace Grand mom, good bye for now until we meet again

+your grand daughter
+## Chidiebere Agatha Ijomah

+---